BitcoinDesign/Guide/guide/inheritance-wallet/making-changes.md

 ### Archiving the old wallet

-Archiving unused wallets will remove complexity and help users focus on the wallet they actively use.
-Archiving a wallet will not delete it from the app.
-It will only be removed from the home screen and from the wallets tab.
+Archiving unused wallets removes complexity and helps users to focus on the wallets they actively use.
+Archiving a wallet does not delete it from the app.
+It is only removed from the home screen and from the wallets tab.

 The app will still watch the blockchain for incoming transactions.
-If there are any, the app shows them on the home screen and in the wallets tab.
+If there are any, they are shown on the home screen and in the wallets tab.
 Users can then transfer the funds to a wallet that they actively use.
 This is why it is important to keep the backup kit and at least one of the primary keys of every wallet.

 {% include image-gallery.html pages = page.images_archive-wallet %}